Terms used:

 Timing of the warm-up will begin when all competitors in the warm-up have entered the ice surface.
 For synchronized skating warm-ups, the timing of the one-minute warm-up will begin when the team enters the ice at the signal of the Referee's assistant at ice level.
 A synchronized skating team must not take more than 30 seconds for exiting the ice surface.

-In a singles Event in which one or more tied competitors are included in the same group, the maximum number permitted to warm up at the same time may be exceeded by one competitor.
+In a singles and solo ice dance Events in which one or more tied competitors are included in the same group, the maximum number permitted to warm up at the same time may be exceeded by one competitor.
 However, if the maximum number permitted is exceeded by two or more competitors, then the group in question will be divided into two subgroups with a separate warm-up for each of them.
 In a pairs or ice dance Event in which one or more tied competitors are included in the same group, if the maximum number permitted is exceeded by one or more teams, then the group in question will be divided into two subgroups with a separate warm-up for each of them.

 The duration of the warm-up periods may be reduced to a minimum of three minutes at the discretion of the Referee or Technical Representative, with the exception of synchronized skating.
 All warm-up periods for one Event must be equal.